Frequently Asked Questions - ADA Digital Accessibility

 Non-compliance may impact contract renewals and result in termination of the agreement.
 We will work closely with vendors to support remediation efforts before taking any final actions.

-If barriers are identified post-submission, please notify us and provide an updated remediation plan and timeline for addressing the new findings.
-Note: There is no need to submit documentation at this time, and instructions for submitting this documentation will be provided in a future communication
+If barriers are identified post-submission, please notify UW and provide an updated remediation plan and timeline for addressing the new findings.

 Resources and References